June 24, 2014

 - Training for prosecutors, individualized at state and county levels around the country by our experts in cruelty prosecution

 - JAG training for animal cruelty cases charged under the uniform code of military justice

-See a listing of recent training seminars »
+See a listing of upcoming and recent training seminars »

 Contact us to set up a training for your office or group.

 April 30, 2013: First-ever Department of Justice panel on animal cruelty held in Washington, D.C.

 The U.S. Department of Justice invited The HSUS's Sherry Ramsey to participate in a first-ever listening session on "The Intersection Between Animal Cruelty and Public Safety."
 Acting Associate Attorney General Tony West and Acting Assistant Attorney General for the Office of Justice Programs Mary Lou Leary were present.